Signing Flow and MPC Overview

 Most DeFi systems rely on one of two models:

-Hot wallet operators Or fully autonomous smart contracts with upgrade keys
+Or fully autonomous smart contracts controlled by upgrade keys

 Both introduce hidden trust assumptions.